-Microblading is also an excellent option for those who have lost hair density in brows due to over-tweezing or age since it can add pigment back into your eyebrows which you may no longer have and make them look as gorgeous as before.
+Microblading is also an excellent option for those who have lost hair density in brows due to over-tweezing or age.
+The treatment can add pigment back into your eyebrows which you may no longer have and make them look as gorgeous as before.

 Difference #4: Aftercare and Follow-up Session of Tinted vs. Tattooed Brows

-Eyebrow tinting requires little to no post-treatment care and you can resume your everyday activities immediately after the appointment.
+Eyebrow tinting requires little to no post-treatment care.
+You can resume your everyday activities immediately after the appointment.

 What To Do After Getting Your Eyebrow Tinting and Microblading Done?

 After an Eyebrow Tinting Procedure

 After having your eyebrow tinting treatment, you can resume all normal activities immediately.
 However, you have to avoid getting your brows wet for 12 hours.
 Furthermore, you must prevent yourself from exfoliating or using oil-based products and applying anything that may irritate your skin on the treated area.
 And if you want to maintain the look of your brows, you may book your touch-up appointment after every four to six weeks.

 After a Microblading Treatment

 For microblading, make sure that you follow the aftercare instructions from your service provider closely, such as avoiding hot showers/steam rooms until fully healed, along with gentle cleansing of affected areas over time.

 You’ll also need to use sunscreen during the recovery period since the pigment used in microblading may cause sun sensitivity, resulting in discoloration of treated areas.